Rutgers logo

 Companion Animal Club (on Red Oak Lane): Paw printing station and photo booth

-Society of Animal Science: BBQ, merchandise, milking simulator, and farm scavenger hunt
+Society of Animal Science: BBQ, merchandise

 Endocrinology and Animal Biosciences Graduate Student Organization: Baked goods